C-OBSO/C-OBSO/readme.md

 ## Data
 * J-league dataset was purchased and should not be shared.
 * `data_jleague` folder was set at the same level as this folder.
-* Instead, you can set Metrica data.
+* Instead, you can set e.g., Metrica data.
 See also the tutorial code: `https://github.com/Friends-of-Tracking-Data-FoTD/LaurieOnTracking`.

 ## Trajectory prediction
 * Run `run.sh` for training and test.